rudymatela/udge/README.md

 		make enable-nginx-udge-site

 9. test that everything works
-	by typing `udge/` (or your selected domain of steps 5 and 6) in your browser's address bar.
+	by typing `udge.example.com` (or your selected domain of steps 5 and 6) in your browser's address bar.
-	Do not forget the `/` at the end, otherwise your browser may search the web for "udge".
-If it does not work try also `http://udge/`.
+	If this does not work try also `http://udge/` or `http://udge.example.com/`.

 	You should see the problem index and the menu at the top and bottom.